id3v1669/nixos-flake/README.md

 eww buttons fixet by box with empty element, later find better approach

 swhkd works, but has a dirty patch.
 Check if issue in desctiption to [commit](https://github.com/waycrate/swhkd/commit/6877854183dce2dbd583cf4be82a890ccd7b1f4e) still exists as error was ioctl(15, RFKILL_IOCTL_NOINPUT, 0)      = -1 ENOSYS (Function not implemented)

+vscode is used instead of vscode-fhs as last one has problems on wayland + iGPU and wayland + nvidia